samergul/EmployeeMangementSystem/Home.md

 This guide applies to SharePoint 2013 (and 2010) farm solution development (i.e. full-trust WSPs)
-* Getting started with the GSoft.Dynamite toolkit and Microsoft Unity for dependency injection
+* Getting started with the GSoft.Dynamite toolkit and Microsoft Unity for dependency injection ** How to set up your first Unity application container (for service location) and how to use Dynamite's the ILogger interface
 * Managing dependencies and choosing how to break up your Visual Studio solution into multiple projects
 *
+* Using the EntityBinder to map your business entities to SPListItems